+Accelerate-stop distance is the runway required to accelerate to either Vr or Vlof (as specified by the manufacturer) and, assuming an engine failure at that instant, to bring the airplane to a complete stop.

+Accelerate-Go Distance

-- Accelerate-Stop Distance.
-The runway required to accelerate to either Vr or Vlof (as specified by the manufacturer), and assuming an engine failure at that instant, to bring the airplane to a complete stop. - Accelerate-Go Distance.
-The runway required to accelerate to either Vr or Vlof (as specified by the manufacturer), and assuming an engine failure at that instant, to continue the takeoff on the remaining engine and climb to a height of 50 feet.
+Accelerate-go distance is the distance required to accelerate to either Vr or Vlof (as specified by the manufacturer) and, assuming an engine failure at that instant, to continue the takeoff on the remaining engine and climb to a height of 50 feet.

-These figures were obtained under ideal flight test circumstances.
-It is unlikely that they would be duplicated under real-world conditions.
+Always remember that these figures were determined under ideal flight test circumstances.
+It is unlikely that they could be duplicated under real-world conditions.
 There is no guarantee that under all conditions a light twin would be capable of continuing a takeoff and climbing out after an engine failure.
-You should know, before taking the runway, if the airplane could reasonably be expected to continue its climb following an engine failure.
+Before taking the runway, you should know if the airplane could reasonably be expected to continue its climb following an engine failure.